MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/Update-MgUserEventInstance.md

     - `[Calendar <IMicrosoftGraphCalendar>]`: calendar
     - `[End <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
     - `[Extensions <IMicrosoftGraphExtension[]>]`: The collection of open extensions defined for the event.
 Nullable.
-      - `[Id <String>]`: Read-only.
+      - `[Id <String>]`:
     - `[HasAttachments <Boolean?>]`: Set to true if the event has attachments.
     - `[HideAttendees <Boolean?>]`: When set to true, each attendee only sees themselves in the meeting request and meeting Tracking list.
 Default is false.
     - `[ICalUId <String>]`: A unique identifier for an event across calendars.
 This ID is different for each occurrence in a recurring series.
 Read-only.
     - `[Importance <String>]`: importance
-    - `[Instances <IMicrosoftGraphEvent[]>]`: The occurrences of a recurring series, if the event is a series master.
+    - `[Instances <IMicrosoftGraphEvent1[]>]`: The occurrences of a recurring series, if the event is a series master.
 This property includes occurrences that are part of the recurrence pattern, and exceptions that have been modified, but does not include occurrences that have been cancelled from the series.
 Navigation property.
 Read-only.
 Nullable.
     - `[IsAllDay <Boolean?>]`:
     - `[IsCancelled <Boolean?>]`:
     - `[IsDraft <Boolean?>]`: